nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 To change, reach past what comes naturally.
 Avoid your defaults.
 Get guidance outside of yourself.
 Use a different tool.
 [How To Live](https://sive.rs/h) book is oblique strategies.

 In #3 Your mind has a lot of trash, and often tells you there’s no way out of your situation — there’s nothing great about this.
 But if you decide that there is, you’ll keep looking until you find it.
 Keep looking until you find something useful.
 For example:

-*  You seem to be locked in a jail cell.
+- You seem to be locked in a jail cell.
 But if you know there’s actually a secret exit, you’ll look harder, pushing and pulling everything until you find
-* You know there's  diamond in the humongous trash bag that you're holding.
+- You know there's diamond in the humongous trash bag that you're holding.
 You'll sift through the disgusting stuff until you find it.
-* Use what you learned from jigsaw puzzles.
+- Use what you learned from jigsaw puzzles.
 Start with the edges.
 Come up with extreme and ridiculous ideas that you’d never actually do, but are good for inspiration and finding the middle.

 In #4, it makes you get up of your chair and excited.
 Remember, fear is a form of excitement.

 Traits of useful perspectives:

-* **Direct**: Go directly for what I really want, instead of using other means to get there.
+- **Direct**: Go directly for what I really want, instead of using other means to get there.
 What do I really want?
 And what’s the point of that?
 Am I keeping a job just to feel secure?
 Getting a university degree for the status?
 Starting a business for the freedom?
 Instead, find a more efficient path to the real end result.
-* **Energizing**: Inspires to get immediate action.
+- **Energizing**: Inspires to get immediate action.
-* **Self-reliant**: It’s about the process, not the outcome.
+- **Self-reliant**: It’s about the process, not the outcome.
-* **Balancing**: Prioritize what’s been neglected.
+- **Balancing**: Prioritize what’s been neglected.
-* **Selfless**: “Useful” means for them and the greater good.
+- **Selfless**: “Useful” means for them and the greater good.
-* **Selfish**: Protect the goose.
+- **Selfish**: Protect the goose.
-* **Lucid** & lasting: Coming from a good state of mind, not angry, hurt, envious, or upset — not even ecstatically happy.
+- **Lucid** & lasting: Coming from a good state of mind, not angry, hurt, envious, or upset — not even ecstatically happy.
 Is it good in a few weeks as it is now?
-* **Test** first: then commit after a few tests.
+- **Test** first: then commit after a few tests.
-* **Healthy**: Ask my idealized highest self how to think of this.
+- **Healthy**: Ask my idealized highest self how to think of this.
-* **Long-term**: In the big picture of my whole life, this is just a phase.
+- **Long-term**: In the big picture of my whole life, this is just a phase.
 Keep my eyes on the horizon.
 Short-term discomfort or pain can bring a deeply fulfilling reward.
 Serve the future.
-* **Compensating** for bias and prejudice: curved bowling
+- **Compensating** for bias and prejudice: curved bowling

 Oblique thinking stories:

-* Silver medalist vs. bronze medalist
+- Silver medalist vs. bronze medalist
-* Guess my secret number between 1 and 100
+- Guess my secret number between 1 and 100
-* Two Japanese people in Brazil
+- Two Japanese people in Brazil
-* No one leaves a bad relationship
+- No one leaves a bad relationship
-* NOLA's funerals
+- NOLA's funerals

 Next section is about adopting what works for you now...Read this in its entirety when you need it.
 Notes don't do it justice.

 There are infinite choices.
 You don't even know what they all are.
 A good choice is one that you actively choose.
 It's always going to be wrong.
 It’s not for your friends or family or anyone else.
 It’s not even for your future or past.
 It’s only for you, and only for now.
-So commit once you've chosen.
-(not for future?)
+So commit once you've chosen. _Not for future self in the sense that future self will have another choice, but this choice should benefit future self in some capacity, otherwise, we wouldn't have chosen it_.

 Remember the queen's explorer and the her leader.
 After you've spent time in explorer mode, taking in information, dabbling and ending up with a some good options, you need to decide which option to choose and then switch to leader mode.
 There's a point where you need to stop taking in information and switch to leading yourself.